 Individual therapy can help students:

-Dr. Amanda Sandrew is the consulting psychiatrist at Counseling & Psychological Services.
-She is available to meet with students one afternoon a week.
+Dr. Michael O'Toole is the consulting psychiatrist at Counseling & Psychological Services.
+He is available to meet with students one afternoon a week.
 Students are referred by the clinical staff at Counseling & Psychological Services for a psychiatric evaluation when needed.